spinnaker/halyard/docs/commands.md

 #### Parameters
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--ssl-certificate-ca-file`: Path to the .crt file for the CA that issued your SSL certificate.
+This is only needed for localgitdeployments that serve the UI using webpack dev server.
  * `--ssl-certificate-file`: Path to your .crt file.
  * `--ssl-certificate-key-file`: Path to your .key file.
  * `--ssl-certificate-passphrase`: (*Sensitive data* - user will be prompted on standard input) The passphrase needed to unlock your SSL certificate.
 This will be provided to Apache on startup.